syk101/shopping-demo/README.md

 6. Copy the **App ID** and paste it into `frontend/public/js/config.js`.

 ## Hosting
-This project is designed to be hosted on platforms like GitHub Pages, Vercel, or Netlify.
+This project is designed to be hosted on platforms like GitHub Pages, Render/
 - Home: `index.html`
 - Shop: `shop.html`
 - Login: `login.html`